 This piece of fabric, like so many others, reveals much about its designer.
-Morris was a highly influential figure in what came to be known as the Arts and Crafts Movement—a reaction against industrialisation which prioritised traditional skills and beauty.
+Morris was a highly influential figure in what came to be known as the Arts and Crafts Movement—a reaction against industrialisation which prioritised traditional skills.
 Dove and Rose speaks to Morris’s preference for subtle vegetable colourants over bright, modern aniline dyes, and to his interest in old techniques.
 As the designer, who established his company in 1875, did not have many hand-operated Jacquard looms at his disposal in 1879, Dove and Rose was originally made by Alexander Morton & Co., a weaving company strongly associated with domestic production.
 Later on Morris was able to produce this fabric at Merton Abbey Mills, which the designer took out a lease on from 1881.

 Unsurprisingly, Morris drew inspiration from a range of sources.
 He regularly admired birds and other aspects of nature with a designer’s eye, he studied the history of design with great enthusiasm, and he was surrounded by creatives, including his daughter May Morris, whose talents included embroidery design.
 As the Collections Management Assistant at the Clothworkers’ Centre, I’m particularly fascinated by the fact that William Morris drew considerable inspiration from V&A objects.
 He was, moreover, heavily involved with the Museum from the 1860s until his death in 1896.